w3c-ccg/did-pkh/did-pkh-method-draft.md

    "spin up" a feature-limited but valid and widely interoperable DID and DID Document, valid in a limited context where accounts are represented by DIDs.
 2. This method is very narrow and unopinionated to allow a wide range of implementations.
+For example, some blockchain systems do and some do not enable deterministic public key "recovery" from a signature and public key hash, which leads to very different verification methods across pkh types.
-3. For example, the validity of each address to be wrapped in a DID is checked according to the [CAIP-10][] standard before generating, to prevent a did:pkh being presented as valid that would not be on its corresponding blockchain.
-   **No further validation** is assumed or provided in the reference implemention, but implementers may still choose to gate generation to on-chain accounts or balance-holding accounts as per the requirements of their specific use case.
+3. For example, the validity of each address to be wrapped in a DID is checked according to the [CAIP-10][] specification before generating a DID document, to prevent a did:pkh being presented as valid that would not be on its corresponding blockchain. **No further validation** is assumed or provided in the reference implemention, but implementers may still choose to gate generation to on-chain accounts or balance-holding accounts as per the requirements of their specific use case.
 4. As this method is designed for interoperability with blockchain web wallets, authentication and signing functions are left to the blockchain-specific capabilities of the wallets supported by a given implementation, "dApp", or